 Another advantage is that you can set limits for younger family members, so when a child asks to buy an app (or other item from the iTunes or App Store) an alert appears on an adult's phone.
 If you have this option activated, the youngster won't be able to make the purchase until and unless the family administrator agrees to it.

 There are other benefits to turning on Family Sharing.
 It integrates with other Apple services, such as iCloud and Find My Friends.
+You can share storage from a single iCloud account.
 With Family Sharing set up you get a group calendar and reminders lists for your family, so you can organise events together.

 Find My Friends can be used to share the location of your family members, making it easier than ever to meet up.
 And you can all contribute to a shared family photo album, with the photos appearing up to date on everybody's device.
 Read next: How to use System Preferences on Mac